 Stephen De May is vice president and treasurer for Duke Energy.
 He is responsible for financing and capital markets activities, liability management, liquidity and cash management, long-term investments and managing Duke Energy's relationships with the major credit rating agencies.

-Previously, De May served as senior vice president of investor relations and chief risk officer.
+Previously, De May served as senior vice president, investor relations and treasurer from October 2009 until the merger with Progress Energy closed.
 As head of investor relations, he monitored trends in the investment markets and maintained key relationships with debt and equity investors, analysts and financial institutions.

-Following the merger of Duke Power and PanEnergy, De May managed the corporate finance group until June 1999, when he was appointed vice president of business unit finance.
-During 2004 and 2005, he served as vice president of energy and environmental policy.
-Following the merger between Duke Energy and Cinergy in April 2006, he served as general manager, corporate finance, and assistant treasurer for the company.
-In 2007, De May was named vice president and treasurer for Duke Energy, which included oversight of the risk management function.
-He was named senior vice president, treasurer and chief risk officer in February 2009.
+Following the merger of Duke Power and PanEnergy, De May managed the corporate finance group until 1999, when he was appointed vice president of business unit finance.
+During 2004 and 2005, he served as vice president of energy and environmental policy, the company’s primarily public policy role.
+Immediately following the merger between Duke Energy and Cinergy in April 2006, he served as assistant treasurer and head of corporate finance.
+In 2007, De May was named vice president and treasurer for Duke Energy, which included oversight of the risk management function, and in February 2009 he was named treasurer and chief risk officer.

 Before joining Duke Energy, De May served as senior tax consultant for Deloitte & Touche and tax consultant for Price Waterhouse.

 De May graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts degree in political science and a Master of Business Administration degree from the McColl Graduate School of Business at Queens University of Charlotte.
 He is a certified public accountant in North Carolina.
 In 2010, he completed the Advanced Management Program at the Wharton School of the University of Pennsylvania.
 A native of Long Island, N.Y., De May and his wife, Linda, have three children.